-- Two-thirds of the members of the Board must be independent directors as defined in the Corporate Governance Guidelines. - If the Chairman of the Board is not an independent director, the Board will designate a "lead independent director." - Directors shall retire at the age of 75. - The Board will have an Audit Committee, Compensation Committee, and Governance and Nominating Committee, each of which shall consist solely of independent directors. - The independent directors shall meet in executive session either before or after each regularly scheduled Board meeting. - In considering stockholder proposals and candidates recommended by stockholders for the Board, the Governance and Nominating Committee will follow the procedures outlined in the Corporate Governance Guidelines.
+- Two-thirds of the members of the Board must be independent directors as defined in the Corporate Governance Guidelines. - If the Chair of the Board is not an independent director, the Board will designate a "lead independent director." - Directors shall retire at the age of 75. - Stock Ownership Guidelines, adopted March 22, 2016 and effective as of the 2016 Annual Meeting, require our CEO, non-employee directors, and officers of the Company to accumulate and maintain an ownership position in the Company's stock to more closely link their interests with those of other Company stockholders. - The Board will have an Audit Committee, Compensation Committee, and Governance and Nominating Committee, each of which shall consist solely of independent directors. - The independent directors shall meet in executive session either before or after each regularly scheduled Board meeting. - In considering stockholder proposals and candidates recommended by stockholders for the Board, the Governance and Nominating Committee will follow the procedures outlined in the Corporate Governance Guidelines.

-For additional details, see the Corporate Governance Guidelines, which are available under the Corporate Governance section of our "Investors" page on our website at investor.cirrus.com.
+For additional details, see the Corporate Governance Guidelines, which are included in this proxy statement at Exhibit A and are also available under the Corporate Governance section of our "Investors" page on our website at investor.cirrus.com.